ZWhuang666/MIAS-LCEC/doc/installation.md

 # Installation

-This project consists of two different codes package, C++and Python, and requires the installation of dependencies for both C++ and Python
+This project consists of two different codes package, C++and Python, and requires the installation of dependencies for both C++ and Python.
 ## Suggestion Operation System
-- ubuntu 22.04
+- Ubuntu 22.04
 - Ros2 humble

 ## C++ Dependencies